 Theater & Performing Arts Safety Program

-Performing Arts productions can involve numerous hazards and risks related to aerial acrobatics, the use of theatrical fog and pyrotechnics, working at heights, shop activities, audience safety considerations and more.
-The Theater & Performing Arts Safety Program ensures compliance with OSHA 1910, OSHA 1926, ANSI E1 Entertainment Technology Standards, and all professional Lighting and Sound Association regulations.
+Performing Arts productions can involve numerous hazards and risks related to aerial acrobatics, the use of theatrical fog, stage effects, and pyrotechnics, working at heights, shop activities, audience safety considerations and more.
+The Theater & Performing Arts Safety Program ensures compliance with OSHA 1910, OSHA 1926, ANSI E1 Entertainment Technology Standards, and all professional Lighting and Sound Association regulations to ensure safe performances for all involved.

 What you need to know